 - How long to Flemish giant rabbits live?

-The Flemish Giant rabbit originated in Belgium, in the region of Flanders.
+The Flemish Giant Rabbit oryctolagus cuniculus originated in Belgium, in the region of Flanders.
 They were bred from the 16th century onward and believed to have descended from the Stone Rabbit (a Belgian breed of rabbit weighing about 8.4 pounds) and the European “Patagonian” rabbit.
 Despite the name, this Patagonian rabbit was bred and Belgium and France and is not the same as the Patagonian rabbit of Argentina.

 The Flemish Giant was bred for its meat and fur, and later as a pet and show animal.
-Their utility status earned Flemish Giants the nickname “universal rabbit.”
+Their utility status earned Flemish Rabbits the nickname “universal rabbit.”
 Flemish Giants are the ancestor of many other rabbit breeds, including the Belgian Hare.
 In the 1890s, the Flemish Giant was exported from England and Belgium to North America.

-Around 1910, American rabbit breeders started to notice the Flemish Giant for its unusual size and docile personality.
+Around 1910, American rabbit breeders started to notice the Flemish Rabbit for its unusual size and docile personality.
 The large rabbit breed is also distinctive for its various color varieties.
 In 1915, the National Federation of Flemish Giant Rabbit Breeders was formed to promote the breed and set breeding standards.

 Characteristics of Flemish Giant Rabbits